 I find that it’s easiest to cut or pull off the crust with my hands and then slice the naked bread loaf into cubes.

-It may take more or less time for your croutons to cook depending on the size of the cubes and how stale your bread is (i.e. stale bread = dry bread = less cook time).
+It may take more or less time for your croutons to cook depending on the size of the cubes and the staleness of your bread.
+Stale bread is drier and so will need to cook for less time.

 The cucumber is seeded in order to reduce the liquid provided by the cucumber, since we want the bread to soak up as much watermelon as possible.